gitter-badger/bootstrapfx/.github/CONTRIBUTING.md

 branch.

-Similarly, when contributing to BootstrapFX's documentation, you should edit the documentation source files. **Do not edit the `GeneralUI.fxml` file in the master branch directly.** That branch is managed separately by the BootstrapFX Core Team.
+Similarly, when contributing to BootstrapFX's documentation, you should edit the documentation source files. **Do not edit the `view package` in the master branch directly.** That branch is managed separately by the BootstrapFX Core Team.

 Adhering to the following process is the best way to get your work included in the project:
 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: